MyTooliT/Protocol/Protocol.md

 and

 $$
-U = \frac{1000·67}{1000000} + \frac{1000·512)}{8000000} = 0.067 + 0.064 = 0.131 (13.1\%)
+U = \frac{1000·67}{1000000} + \frac{1000·512}{8000000} = 0.067 + 0.064 = 0.131 (13.1\%)
 $$

-Alarm messages (They will be periodically repeated until muted or alarm off event occurs e.g. temperature drops under a certain limit after reaching certain alarm limit) and streaming messages are periodic messages.
-Furthermore, sporadic messages triggers on demand e.g. setting a program status word requires a request and an acknowledgement.
+Alarm messages – they will be periodically repeated until muted or alarm off event occurs e.g. temperature drops under a certain limit after reaching certain alarm limit – and streaming messages are periodic messages.

+Sporadic messages trigger on demand e.g. setting a program status word requires a request and an acknowledgement.
 The acknowledgement and the request are sporadic messages.

 Sporadic messages should have a reserved bandwidth of at least 10% (in an alarm shower case, the alarm messages will be prioritized).
-Furthermore, an overload case must be handled at the application level e.g. turn off all streaming messages and go to a graceful degradation state or a fail-save state.
-Note that a time triggered communication eliminates such cases because each message transmission is pre-scheduled.
+An overload case must be handled at the application level e.g. turn off all streaming messages and go to a graceful degradation state or a fail-save state.
+Note that time triggered communication eliminates such cases because each message transmission is pre-scheduled.

 ### Reserved Bits

-Reserved Bits must be transmitted as 0.
+Reserved Bits must be transmitted as `0`.
 This is required for compatibility.